WVC 2017‐18 Season

 55 Washington Square South (at Thompson Street) Map

-Our inaugural concert with our new Artistic Director Colin Britt features a variety of carols from around the world, including Mendelssohn’s oratorio Christus, selections from Britten’s A Ceremony of Carols, and a variety of new pieces and traditional holiday favorites to sing along.
+Our annual holiday concert features a variety of sacred and secular carols spanning four centuries, including selections from Britten’s A Ceremony of Carols, works by Betinis, Biebl, Pärt, Rachmaninoff, and Victoria, ornamented with traditional holiday favorites to sing along.